 Get paid for speaking on topics that you’re already an expert in.
 Professional organizations, community colleges, and conferences are always in need of good speakers, especially those who have monthly meetings and luncheons.
 If you’ve written a book or have been featured and quoted in the media, that can be extremely attractive and increase your chances of being paid as a speaker.

 If building a relationship with the media seems unobtainable and you don’t know how to get the right publicity, consider investing in a publicity coach.
 Selena Soo is a brand and publicity coach who has taught many entrepreneurs how to connect with the right influencers to get featured in magazines and on TV.
+Get a free copy of her publicity calendar here.

 Even if you speak at an unpaid event, you have a good chance of landing yourself a business connection or client, while also practicing your presentation skills!
 Here’s everything you need to have a successful speaking event.